FACE COVID – How To Respond Effectively To The Corona Crisis

 Who are we?

 We’re a psychology practice passionate about helping our clients to achieve their goals.
-We are experts in Acceptance and Commitment Therapy because we believe it gives us the best possible tools to do just that.
+We are experts in Acceptance and Commitment Therapy and related approaches because overwhelming scientific evidence over the last 40 years show they provide the best possible tools to do just that.

 What is ACT?